TypesettingTools/Aegisub/README.md

 Prerequisites:

-1. Visual Studio 2013 (Express edition is good enough) or the Windows 8.1 SDK (command line builds only).
+1. Visual Studio 2015 (the freee Community edition is good enough)
-2. A recent DirectX SDK
+2. The June 2010 DirectX SDK (the final release before DirectSound was dropped)
-4. [Yasm](http://yasm.tortall.net/) installed to somewhere on your path.
+3. [Yasm](http://yasm.tortall.net/) installed to somewhere on your path.

 There are a few optional dependencies: